laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/react-fundamentals/week-15/day-2/lecture-materials/react-css.md

 <br>

-To use CSS in JS we will need to install the package: [styled-components](https://www.npmjs.com/package/styled-components)
+To use Styled Components we will need to install the package: [styled-components](https://www.npmjs.com/package/styled-components)

 `npm install styled-components`